danbev/inf-wasi/README.md

 The [wasn-nn wit] files are the passed as the input to witx-bindgen which will [generated] Rust code that we can use to call the wasi-nn functions.

-TODO: explain exactly how syscall work as this is not clear to me.

 Now, we have other imports, like
 ```
 (import "wasi_snapshot_preview1" "fd_write" (func $wasi::lib_generated::wasi_snapshot_preview1::fd_write (;1;) (type 5)))